shipmonk-rnd/phpstan-rules/README.md

 ### forbidIdenticalClassComparison
 - Denies comparing configured classes by `===` or `!==`
-- Default configuration contains only `DateTimeImmutable`
+- Default configuration contains only `DateTimeInterface`
 - You may want to add more classes from your codebase or vendor

 ```php